pdfcpu/pdfcpu/core/sign.md

 ## PAdES Level

-While the PDF specification mainly focuses on PAdES-E-BES and PAdES-E-EPES for processing ETSI.CAdES.detached signatures, pdfcpu instead detects and reports the PAdES Basic level:
+While the PDF specification mainly focuses on PAdES-E-BES and PAdES-E-EPES for processing ETSI.CAdES.detached signatures, pdfcpu instead detects and reports the PAdES Baseline level:
 * B-B
 * B-T
 * B-LT